PaystackHQ/paystack-android/README.md

 This is a library for easy integration of [Paystack](https://paystack.com) with your Android application.
 Use this library in your android app so we shoulder the burden of PCI compliance by helping you avoid the need to send card data directly to your server.
 Instead, this library sends credit card data directly to our servers.
-We can convert them to `tokens`.
-You should then charge the `token` in your server-side code.
-We can also perform the transaction including PIN and OTP transactions securely.

->Note that `tokens` are one-time use and should be charged to confirm validity of card.
-A successful charge will return an `auth_code` which you will then save on your server and use for future charges.

 ## Requirements
 - Android SDKv16 (Android 4.1 "Jelly Bean") - This is the first SDK version that includes